 Is an actor, writer, producer and comic and is part of one of North America’s richest comedy traditions, the Second City.
 As a mainstage cast member of the Second City- Detroit, Rico co-wrote and performed in six revues including “Computer Chips and Salsa,” and “One Nation Undecided.”
 He also directed the Second City-Detroit touring company.
 Rico eventually completed his Second City resume by becoming producer of the Detroit venue.
 The revues he produced include the critically acclaimed revue “Greetings from Viagra Falls,” and Second City-Detroit’s first workshop production, “Blah Blah Sista’ Hood.”
 He was also co-producer of the television series “Film Fest 7 with the Second City.”
 Rico has designed and facilitated workshops in improvisation for over twenty years.

 Sean is a working actor, playwright, and improviser who has been performing for over twenty years.
-His plays have been produced locally by Magenta Giraffe Theatre, Planet Ant, and Two Muses Theatre.
 As an actor, he has performed on stages from Southern California to Southern Michigan at such theaters as Water Works Theatre, The JET, Planet Ant, and Open Book Theatre.
 He has been seen on many local, regional, and national commercials, including spots for The Red Roof Inn, the state of Michigan’s Click It or Ticket campaign, and Buckeye Communications.
 Sean got his start studying with the Groundlings in Los Angeles and he is proud to be an original member of ComedySportz Detroit.
+He is also an award winning playwright who has had plays produced in New York, Chicago and Detroit.
+Locally his plays have been produced by Magenta Giraffe Theatre, Planet Ant, Assembly Line Theatre Company and Two Muses Theatre as well as numerous community theaters.

 SARI ZALESIN is a nationally recognized on camera commercial, film and voice talent with a 28 year voice over career.
 She has taught voice over and commercial acting and broadcasting at Columbia College in Chicago, The Michigan Actors Studio and Wayne State University.
 She has also held the title of Music Director and National on air talent at XM Satellite Radio.
 Currently Sari owns her own Voice Over business: Shekket Productions, and coaches talent in how to pursue a voice over career.
 She is also a signed talent for radio and TV commercials and versed in the business of pursuing a career as a talent.